stevelorenz/sfc-ostack/sfc-ostack/README.md

 - An example of implementing raw sockets based SFPG can be found in **./demo/sfp/fwd_forback.py**

 - A demo of sfc-ostack basic functionalities can be found in **./demo/show_func/show_func.py**

+- Examples of latency performance measurements codes can be found in **./evaluation/**

 ## Contributing ##